At the Capitol, National Guard troops reflect on their historic role

 Five thousand miles away in Oahu, Sesolo Cocker, a sergeant in the Hawaii National Guard, watched the same images and had a similar reaction.

-“I was kind of hoping [to be deployed],” said Cocker.
-“I was like, ‘Hey, man, that’s our nation’s capital.
+“I was kind of hoping [to be deployed],” Cocker said.
+“I was like, ‘Hey, man, that’s our nation’s Capitol.
 They better send us.’ ”

 Within days, Cocker, 28, left behind his job as a longshoreman and his wife and three children to fly with his unit to Washington.
-It was the first time he had been to the District and he felt goose bumps as he drove past the city’s iconic buildings and monuments.
+It was the first time he had been to the District, and he felt goose bumps as he drove past the city’s iconic buildings and monuments.
 These were structures he had only seen in movies or on the news, and now he was there to protect them and the government.

 “I’m actually here, you know, where the president is,” he said, remembering his arrival.
 “It was surreal for us guys from Hawaii.”